Tackling Maths Anxiety

 Reg reached out to us to work with him to expand this project out to more schools in the South West, bring in additional collaborators to deepen the water testing capabilities and create an education package for schools.
 We’re really excited to have Greenpeace on board to support with the detailed analysis of the first set of samples, as well as collaboration with Dr Garry Codling at the University of Exeter.

-Read more about the project on the Earthwatch website, and follow the Kingfishers Facebook page for regular updates.
+Read more about the project on the Earthwatch website, and follow our social media and the Kingfishers Facebook page for regular updates.

 Get involved and take action!